Cotswold Way Walk: Tormarton to Wotton-under-Edge

 Cotswold Way, Day 1

-It’s incredible how one day you’re walking around the local park, then it’s a leisurely weekend hike, followed by another – with a few small peaks thrown in for good measure, and before you know it – long-distance walking.
+It’s incredible how one day you’re walking around the local park, then it’s a leisurely weekend hike, followed by another – with a few small peaks thrown in for good measure, and before you know it – regular long-distance walking.

 Does this mean I’m hooked?